KEY TAKEAWAYS

 Component-level health scoring

-Integration with existing telematics
+Integration with existing telematics hardware

 FMCSA compliance and audit trail